WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 #### Solution 3a: Do nothing?
 Ride out the storm?

 If your buffer sizes are large enough, and if
-`Arrival rate > Departure rate` is true only for a short amount of time, then perhaps you can simply do nothing and wait for your arrival rate to drop.
+`Arrival Rate > Departure Rate` is true only for a short amount of time, then perhaps you can simply do nothing and wait for your arrival rate to drop.
 Perhaps your system is busiest after suppertime, and arrival rates drop when customers start going to sleep in the